 How is it possible that a being with such sensitive jewels as the eyes, such enchanted musical instruments as the ears, and such a fabulous arabesque of nerves as the brain can experience itself as anything less than a god?
 And, when you consider that this incalculably subtle organism is inseparable from the still more marvelous patterns of its environment -- from the minutest electrical designs to the whole company of the galaxies -- how is it conceivable that this incarnation of all eternity can be bored with being?

 Belief, as I use the word here, is the insistence that the truth is what one would "lief" or wish it to be.
 The believer will open his mind to the truth on condition that it fits in with his preconceived ideas and wishes.
 Faith, on the other hand, is an unreserved opening of the mind to the truth, whatever it may turn out to be.
 Faith has no preconceptions; it is a plunge into the unknown.
 Belief clings, but faith lets go.

 To define is to limit, to set boundaries, to compare and to contrast, and for this reason, the universe, the all, seems to defy definition....Just as no one in his senses would look for the morning news in a dictionary, no one should use speaking and thinking to find out what cannot be spoken or thought.

-For a decision-the freest of my actions just happens like hiccups inside me or like a bird singing outside me.
+The freest of my actions just happen like hiccups inside me or like a bird singing outside me.

 I have realized that the past and future are real illusions, that they exist in the present, which is what there is and all there is.